Ji Hyang Padma has combined an academic career with her vocation as a spiritual teacher.

 Ji Hyang holds a doctorate in psychology from Sofia University.
 Her dissertation research focused on consciousness and healing within Mahayana Buddhist communities.
 Ji Hyang also has received certification for teaching Mindfulness Based Stress Reduction from the Center for Mindfulness.

-Her current sangha affiliations/ faith endorsements are with North County Zen Circle and One Heart Zen.
+Her current sangha affiliations/ faith endorsements are with Open Gate Zen Collective and One Heart Zen.

 Ji Hyang’s recent writing has been published in Our Neighbor's Faith: Stories of Interfaith Encounters and Arts of Contemplative Care: Pioneering Voices in Buddhist Chaplaincy and Pastoral Work.
 Her first book, Zen Practices for Transformative Times, was released by Quest Books in 2013.